-A hint of cinnamon gives this peach jam a spicy warm flavor.
-Leave out the spices for a standard peach jam.
-Or add almond extract for an almond jam.
+Easy peach jam recipe.
+Adding a hint of cinnamon and cloves gives this peach jam a spicy warm flavor.
+Leave out the spices for a standard peach jam or add almond extract for an almond jam.
 All are equally delicious.

 You will need approximately 4 pounds of peaches, or enough to make 2 quarts when peeled.

 Jam is an acid food and may be water bath canned.

 This recipe makes 5 – 1/2 pints.

 It is VERY tempting to double jam recipes and make more at a time.
 However, it is difficult to make double batches of jam because they do not set up correctly.
 If you want to make more at a time (I don’t blame you) simply have two batches going at the same time in different pots and process it all at the same time.

 This can be processed safely in a Water Bath Canner

 - canning seals and rings

 - peaches – about 4 pounds (enough for 6 cups peeled chopped peaches)